Looker Studio (Google Data Studio) Reports: The Ultimate Guide for Agencies and Marketers

 2. From a template

-The easiest way to create a report in Google Data Studio is by using a template.
+The easiest way to create a report in Looker Studio is by using a template.

 It saves time, aggregates, and visually presents all the needed data.

-Here is a glimpse at the Google Data Studio report gallery:
+Here is a glimpse at the Looker Studio report gallery:

-To create a report from a Google Data Studio, simply choose the template that connects with the needed data source and represents the needed area.
+To create a report from a Looker Studio, simply choose the template that connects with the needed data source and represents the needed area.

 For example, the e-Commerce PPC template connects Google Analytics and Google Ads data sources but displays only those KPIs and metrics that best represent e-Commerce analytics.